Royal Commission on Hand-Loom Weavers

-The Royal Commission on Hand-Loom Weavers was an enquiry in the United Kingdom into unemployment and poverty in the textile industry.
+The Royal Commission on Hand-Loom Weavers was an inquiry in the United Kingdom into unemployment and poverty in the textile industry.
 It was set up in 1837, and issued a number of reports, to 1841.

 Background

 The number of handloom weavers in the United Kingdom was estimated at 400,000, and the economic consequences of industrial textile production bore heavily on them.
 Weaving on handlooms had experienced a boom in the decade 1795 to 1805.
 The fact-finding of the assistant commissioners in 1837–8 occurred against a background of widespread unrest.

 The poor condition of handloom weavers was notorious in the 1830s, and was rapidly deteriorating.
 A parliamentary select committee produced reports on petitions from the weavers in 1834 and 1835.
 It was chaired by Sir John Maxwell, 7th Baronet, who with John Fielden called witnesses sympathetic to the weavers.
 Fielden via Maxwell introduced a minimum wage bill in parliament in 1835.
 The opposition of laisser faire members meant it had no chance; but Fielden continued to advocate action.
 The Royal Commission was agreed in 1837.
 By 1840 the number of weavers had dropped by 100,000.
 They had also, in numbers, become Chartists of the "physical force" tendency.